-Gateway has opened functionality to include the submission of Contracts by offering the Contract Request Form.
+Gateway has opened functionality to include the submission of Contracts by offering the a Contract Request Form.
 Generally speaking, Professional and Personal Services can be submitted on a Purchase Order without the need of a signed Contract.
 The Contracts Analyst assigned to your requisition will work with you and the vendor to determine the appropriate procurement method.
 Note: Gateway has functionality for Revenue ($0.00) and Facility-Use Agreements.
 Click here for a helpful guide on how to submit the Contract Request Form.
 Contact us with any questions.

 When your department is ready to request a contract, please note the following:

 - Ensure your Supplier is in Gateway.
 If not, please fill out a Supplier Add Form.
 Note: You will no longer be required to obtain the W9 and insurance up-front